stushar12/CPP-76/README.md

 # CPP-76
-Tree from Postorder and Inorder
+Tree from Preorder and Inorder